EXTR Investors Have Opportunity to Lead Extreme Networks, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Extreme Networks, Inc. ("Extreme Networks" or the "Company") (NASDAQ: EXTR).
+BENSALEM, Pa., Sept.
+10, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Extreme Networks, Inc. ("Extreme Networks" or the "Company") (NASDAQ: EXTR).

 Class Period: July 27, 2022 – January 30, 2024